Menu

 Yes, I just need to review your dry eye history.

-I have operated on lower lids in patients as young as 21 and as old as 85.
+I have operated on lower eyelids in patients as young as 21 and as old as 85.

 Yes, although they are very minimal and well concealed by design.

-Dry eye can be a side effect of lower lid surgery, along with scarring and bleeding.
+Dry eye can be a side effect of lower eyelid surgery, along with scarring and bleeding.

 Typically you can resume wearing contact lenses 10 to 14 days after your surgery.